tosca-lang/tosca/README.md

 Installing TransScript Atom package
 ==================================

 Download [atom](https://atom.io), install it then start Atom.
-Go to Preferences, Install and search for language-transscript and then click on Install.
+Go to Preferences (ctrl-, or command-, depending on your system), Install and search for language-transscript and then click on Install.

 License